Computing the Committor with the Committor: an Anatomy of the Transition State Ensemble: Introduction

-Unfortunately, even when using the variational approach, evaluating $q(\textbf{x})$ remains challenging when dealing with rare events.
-In order to understand this sampling difficulty, we notice that in such a case, trajectories started in A have a very small probability of ending in B, thus $q(\textbf{x})\approx 0$ for $\textbf{x}\in A$, and similarly, when a trajectory is started in $B$ it will most likely remain in B, thus $q(\textbf{x})\approx 1$ for $\textbf{x} \in B$.
-As a consequence, $|\nabla q(\textbf{x})|^2$ is significantly different from zero only in those regions in which $q(\textbf{x})$ goes from 0 to 1 as it passes through the TSE, where is at its largest.
+Unfortunately, even when using the variational approach, evaluating $q(\textbf{x})$ remains challenging.
+In order to understand this sampling difficulty, we notice that \enrico{when dealing with rare events}, trajectories started in A have a very small probability of ending in B, thus $q(\textbf{x})\approx 0$ for $\textbf{x}\in A$, and similarly, when a trajectory is started in $B$ it will most likely remain in B, thus $q(\textbf{x})\approx 1$ for $\textbf{x} \in B$.
+As a consequence, $|\nabla q(\textbf{x})|^2$ is significantly different from zero only in those regions in which $q(\textbf{x})$ goes from 0 to 1 as it passes through the transition state region, where is at its largest.
 This is hardly surprising since the probability of going from A to B, which $q(\textbf{x})$ reflects, is crucially determined by the TSE, the very set of configurations that are difficult to sample in a rare event scenario.
-This difficulty has been recognized, and several enhanced sampling methods have been proposed to overcome it~\cite{chen2023discovering,li2019computing}.
-However, this implies that the rare event problem is solved beforehand.